Anne of Green Gables

 Anne of Green Gables is a 1908 novel by Canadian author Lucy Maud Montgomery (published as L. M. Montgomery).
 Written for all ages, it has been considered a classic children's novel since the mid-20th century.
-Set in the late 19th century, the novel recounts the adventures of 11 year old orphan girl Anne Shirley sent by mistake to two middle-aged siblings, Matthew and Marilla Cuthbert, who had originally intended to adopt a boy to help them on their farm in the fictional town of Avonlea in Prince Edward Island, Canada.
+Set in the late 19th century, the novel recounts the adventures of an 11-year-old orphan girl Anne Shirley sent by mistake to two middle-aged siblings, Matthew and Marilla Cuthbert, who had originally intended to adopt a boy to help them on their farm in the fictional town of Avonlea in Prince Edward Island, Canada.
 The novel recounts how Anne makes her way through life with the Cuthberts, in school, and within the town.

-Since its publication, Anne of Green Gables has been translated into at least 36 languages and has sold more than 50 million copies, making it one of the best-selling books worldwide.
-It was the first of many novels; Montgomery wrote numerous sequels, and since her death another sequel has been published, as well as an authorized prequel titled Before Green Gables.
-This prequel was written in 2008 by Budge Wilson to celebrate the 100th anniversary of the book series.
-The original book is taught to students around the world.
+Anne of Green Gables has been translated into at least 36 languages and has sold more than 50 million copies, making it one of the best-selling books worldwide to date in any language, and is taught to students around the world.
+It was the first of many novels; Montgomery wrote numerous sequels.
+In 2008, an authorized prequel, Before Green Gables by Budge Wilson was published on the occasion of the 100th anniversary of the series.

-The book has been adapted as films, television films, and animated and live-action television series.
-Musicals and plays have also been created, with productions annually in Europe and Japan.
+The book has been adapted as films, television film, and animated and live-action television series.
+Musicals and plays have also been created, with productions annually in Canada, Europe, and Japan.